EPK

 With Keno Harriehausen Quartet has been a laureate in several international jazz music ensemble competitions.

-Currently, Kārlis is mainly known from such projects as Kārlis Auziņš trio and double trio, Auziņš⋅Čudars⋅Arutyunyan, Kārlis Auziņš Quartet, Mount Meander, Keno Harriehausen Quartet, Own Your Bones, Kārlis Auziņš Solo, Kārlis Auziņš / Rihards Plešanovs.
+Currently, Kārlis is mainly known from such projects as Kārlis Auziņš trio and double trio, "String of Winds" (trio + string quartet), Auziņš⋅Čudars⋅Arutyunyan, Kārlis Auziņš Quartet, Mount Meander, Keno Harriehausen Quartet, Own Your Bones, Kārlis Auziņš Solo, Kārlis Auziņš / Rihards Plešanovs.
 All have been documented in albums that have been praised by music critics worldwide.

 Kārlis has played with such musicians as Carsten Dahl, Jakob Høyer, Artur Tuznik, Michael Moore, Achim Kaufman, Emanuele Maniscalco (ECM), Clemens van der Feen, etc.